 For the second curse, God curses Eve with pain in childbearing.
-LOTS of pain.
+Lots of pain.
 Every mom understands this one.
 As a dad of four, I can empathize, but I doubt I can ever really understand.
-There was a time when I ran my thumb around the sprocket of a motorcycle, between the bike and the chain.
+There was a time when I ran my thumb around the sprocket of a motorcycle, between the bike’s sprocket and the chain.
 But, that was very temporary pain.
 Childbirth takes hours, and is painful all the way through.

 Finally, God declares that her desire will be for her husband, and he would rule over her.
 Much has been made of this sentence.
 But, I’ve never been able to get my little grey cells wrapped around it.
 I’ll let the scholars figure it out, and wait for Heaven when I can ask God for His answer.

-The third curse is upon Adam, and by extension both Mankind and the universe (since Adam was the “owner” of the universe).
-We were made to work, but now work would be very hard.
+The third curse is upon Adam, and by extension both Mankind and the universe (since Adam was the owner of the universe).
+We were made to work, but now work would be much harder.
 And, God added “thorns and thistles” to man’s cultivation efforts.

-However, the final statement is the worst of all: “… until you return to the ground, because from it you were taken; for you are dust, and to dust you shall return.”
-Adam would die.
+However, the final statement is the worst of all: “until you return to the ground, because from it you were taken; for you are dust, and to dust you shall return.”
+(Genesis 3:19) Adam would die.
 And, by extension, so would every other human and every animal that would ever live.
-Worse still, this is an eternal, ongoing, death.
-“Dying, you will die.”
+Worse still, this is an eternal, ongoing, death: “Dying, you will die.”

-Now, some have said, “why do I have to die for Adam’s sin?” in answer to this curse.
+Now, some have asked, “Why do I have to die for Adam’s sin?” in response to this curse.
 There are a couple of answers that apply.
 The first is, every time I sin, I fall with Adam.
 In fact, I show that I am in agreement with his decision to sin.
 And, since we all sin, we all therefore must die.